-Solicitation of Consents with respect to the shares of Redeemable Preferred Stock and Series 2 Redeemable Preferred Stock issued by GWG Holdings, Inc.
+Solicitation of Consents with respect to the shares of Redeemable Preferred Stock and Series 2 Redeemable Preferred Stock issued by GWG Holdings, Inc. to be exchanged for [•] shares of Exchangeable Redeemable Preferred Stock

-THIS JOINT CONSENT SOLICITATION STATEMENT AND PROSPECTUS IS BEING FURNISHED ON OR ABOUT [•], 2020, TO THE HOLDERS (AS DEFINED BELOW) OF OUR PREFERRED STOCK (AS DEFINED BELOW) AS OF THE CLOSE OF BUSINESS ON [•], 2020.
-THIS CONSENT SOLICITATION (AS DEFINED BELOW) WILL EXPIRE AT 5:00 P.M., DALLAS TIME, ON [•], 2020, UNLESS EXTENDED BY US IN OUR SOLE DISCRETION (SUCH TIME AND DATE AS IT MAY BE EXTENDED, THE "EXPIRATION TIME").
+THIS JOINT CONSENT SOLICITATION STATEMENT AND PROSPECTUS IS BEING FURNISHED ON OR ABOUT [•], 2020, TO THE HOLDERS (AS DEFINED BELOW) OF OUR PREFERRED STOCK (AS DEFINED BELOW) AS OF THE CLOSE OF BUSINESS ON SEPTEMBER 15, 2020.
+THIS CONSENT SOLICITATION (AS DEFINED BELOW) WILL EXPIRE AT 5:00 P.M., DALLAS TIME, ON [], 2020, UNLESS EXTENDED BY US IN OUR SOLE DISCRETION; PROVIDED, THAT THE CONSENT SOLICITATION SHALL NOT EXTEND BEYOND 90 DAYS OF THE DATE OF THIS JOINT CONSENT SOLICITATION STATEMENT AND PROSPECTUS (SUCH TIME AND DATE AS IT MAY BE EXTENDED, THE "EXPIRATION TIME").

-GWG Holdings, Inc., a Delaware corporation ("we," "us," "our," or the "Company"), is soliciting the consents (the "Consents") of the holders of record (the "Holders") as of the close of business on [•], 2020 (the "Record Date"), of its Redeemable Preferred Stock, par value \$.001 per share (the "Redeemable Preferred Stock") and Series 2 Redeemable Preferred Stock, par value \$.001 per share (the "Series 2 Redeemable Preferred Stock" and, together with the Redeemable Preferred Stock, the "Preferred Stock," and each a "class" of Preferred Stock) to the exchange of the Preferred Stock for preferred stock as it is proposed to be amended by an amended and restated certificate of incorporation of the Company (the "Amended and Restated Certificate of Incorporation") that would, among other things, amend and restate the existing certificates of designations for each class of Preferred Stock (including the related Certificates of Correction, the "Certificates of Designations") (the "Proposed Amendments," and the Preferred Stock amended by the Proposed Amendments, the "Amended Preferred Stock").
-The solicitation of Consents pursuant to this joint consent solicitation statement and prospectus and the accompanying Consent Letter is referred to as the "Consent Solicitation."
-As of the date of this joint consent solicitation statement and prospectus, there were [•] shares of Redeemable Preferred Stock and [•] shares of Series 2 Redeemable Preferred Stock outstanding.
-This joint consent solicitation statement and prospectus is first being sent to Holders on [•], 2020.
+GWG Holdings, Inc., a Delaware corporation ("we," "us," "our," or the "Company"), is soliciting the consents (the "Consents") of the holders of record (the "Holders") as of the close of business on September 15, 2020 (the "Record Date"), of its Redeemable Preferred Stock, par value \$.001 per share (the "Redeemable Preferred Stock"), and Series 2 Redeemable Preferred Stock, par value \$.001 per share (the Series 2 Redeemable Preferred Stock" and, together with the Redeemable Preferred Stock, the "Preferred Stock," and each a "class" Preferred Stock) to the exchange of the Preferred Stock for preferred stock as it is proposed to be amended by an amended and restated certificate of incorporation of the Company (the "Amended and Restated Certificate of Incorporation") that would, among other things, amend and restate the existing certificates of designations for each class of Preferred Stock (including the related Certificates of Correction, the "Certificates of Designations") (the "Proposed Amendments," and the Preferred Stock amended by the Proposed Amendments, the "Exchangeable Redeemable Preferred Stock").
+If the Amended and Restated Certificate of Incorporation becomes effective, the Exchangeable Redeemable Preferred Stock could be exchanged at the option of the Company at any time into preferred equity securities of the Company or one or more subsidiaries of the Company.
+The Company has not determined if or when any such exchange would occur or the issuer of the preferred equity securities.
+However, any such preferred equity securities would be required to have rights, powers and preferences substantially similar to the rights, powers and preferences of the existing Preferred Stock, including (1) the same liquidation preference as the stated value the existing Preferred Stock, (2) rank at the time of any such exchange pari passu to the other preferred equity securities, and senior to the common equity securities, of the issuer, (3) accrue monthly cumulative dividends of not less than 7.5% per annum, (4) have no voting powers except for those substantially similar to the voting powers of the existing Preferred Stock, (5) have no protective provisions beyond protective provisions substantially similar to those provided with respect to the existing Preferred Stock, (6) be subject to redemption on terms substantially similar to those provided with respect to the existing Preferred Stock, and (7) be subject to conversion into common equity securities of the issuer or a subsidiary of the issuer on terms substantially similar to those governing the conversion of the existing Preferred Stock; provided, that the minimum conversion price shall be equal to, or less than, \$12.00 per common equity security, as the same may be equitably adjusted upon stock dividends, subdivisions or combinations, by reclassification or otherwise after the issuance of such common equity securities.